 ‘Oh, my God, she is such a beautiful yacht.
 This is the best birthday EVER!‘

 Now that you have all the knowledge, you fill the narrative scenario in a different way, with different characters and different dynamics between them.
 When you filled the gap the first way, there was a difference between your personal expectation and what happened when I completed it.
 In both cases, it was you filling the gap that made it into a story.
+It intrigued you and gave your mind a little buzz.
+This is storytelling.

 A story is any form of communication with knowledge gaps in the telling.